Varieties grown at Canton Apples. Apples are at different ages and may not yet be fruiting. * indicates heirloom variety

 Red Baron – Crisp, juicy and good for fresh eating and sauces.

-Zestar!, Milton, Paula Red, Wealthy, State Fair, Fameuse, Carroll, Melba, Early Harvest, Norland, Yellow Transparent, Duchess, Beacon, Northern Lights, Jordan Russet, Autumn Arctic, Britemac, Snow Sweet, Hadlock Reinette, Jonamac, Keepsake, Regent, Egremont Russet, St. Edmonds Russet, Sherry, Antonovka, Ashmead’s Kernel, Bullock, Milwaukee, Chenango Strawberry, Ben Davis, Dakota Gold, Alexander, Irish Peach, Dodd Banana, Ginger Gold, Gravenstein, Blue Pearmain, Cameo, Knobbed Russet, Wodarz, Pound Sweet, Honeygold, Bethel, Black Oxford, Purple Passion, Pierce Pasture, Northwestern Greening, Norkent, Newtosh, Mandan, Douglas Wormless, Mutsu, Northern Spy, Smokehouse, Viking, Richardson, Rhuby, Red Astrachan, Atlas, Bonkers, Avenarius, Canada Baldwin, Empire, Frostbite,Tetovsky, NY 18491, Redhook, Hazen, Niagarag, Scott Winter, Bancroft and Striped Harvey.
-We also have special, old variety trees from the Philmont Boy Scout Ranch.
+Autumn Arctic, Britemac, Snow Sweet, Hadlock Reinette, Jonamac, Keepsake, Regent, Egremont Russet, St. Edmonds Russet, Sherry, Antonovka, Ashmead’s Kernel, Bullock, Milwaukee, Chenango Strawberry, Ben Davis, Dakota Gold, Alexander, Irish Peach, Dodd Banana, Ginger Gold, Gravenstein, Blue Pearmain, Cameo, Knobbed Russet, Wodarz, Pound Sweet, Honeygold, Bethel, Black Oxford, Purple Passion, Pierce Pasture, Northwestern Greening, Norkent, Newtosh, Mandan, Douglas Wormless, Mutsu, Northern Spy, Smokehouse, Viking, Richardson, Rhuby, Red Astrachan, Atlas, Bonkers, Avenarius, Canada Baldwin, Empire, Frostbite,Tetovsky, NY 18491, Redhook, Hazen, Niagara, Scott Winter, Bancroft, Belle de Boskoop, Calville Blanc d’Hiver, Canadian Strawberry, Cox’s Orange Pippen, Esopus Spitzenburg, Holzer Russet, Medaille d’Or, Redfield, Ribston Pippen, Windham Russet, Zabergau Reinette, Pomme Grise, William’s Pride, Wine Kist, Yarlington Mill and Striped Harvey.
+We also have two special, old variety trees grafted from Philmont Boy Scout Ranch trees located on their hiking trails.